tanoManzo/notes/Unit 3.md

-Write a brief biography.
+Write a brief biography about Soros. considering those points:

-Answer these questions:

 Where / when was this person born?
 August 12, 1930 Budapest, Hungary

 What were significant events in this person’s life?
 Family survivors of Nazi.
-Accused to influence politics given his wealth.

 How did this person make his / her money?
 Founder of Soros's Found (Open Society Foundations).

-Describe some of the philanthropic activities this person has supported.
+What are the reasons for this person’s philanthropy?
 Campion of democracy and human rights

-What are the reasons for this person’s philanthropy?

 Is there anything controversial about this person?
-Explain.
+Accused to influence politics given his wealth.

 Do you agree with the ways in which this person spends his / her money?
-Explain.
+Yes.